Extremal regular graphs of given chromatic number: Introduction

 We define an \emph{$(r|\chi)$-graph} as an $r$-regular graph of chromatic number $\chi$.
 In this work, we investigate the $(r|\chi)$-graphs of minimum order.
 We also consider the case of Cayley $(r|\chi)$-graphs.

-The remainder of this paper is organized as follows: In Section \ref{section2} we show the existence of $(r|\chi)$-graphs, we define $n(r|\chi)$ as the order of the smallest $(r|\chi)$-graph, and similary, we define $c(r|\chi)$ as the order of the smallest Cayley $(r|\chi)$-graph.
-We also exhibit lower and upper bounds for both parameters.
-We show that the Tur{\' a}n graphs $T_{ak,k}$, antihole graphs (the complement of cycles) and $K_k\times K_2$ are Cayley $(r|\chi)$-graphs of order $n(r|\chi)$ for some $r$ and $\chi$.
-To prove that $K_k\times K_2$ are extremal we use instances of the Reed's Conjecture for which is true.
-In Section \ref{section3} we only consider non-Cayley graph.
-We improve the upper bound for $n(r|\chi)$ and we exhibit two families of $(r|\chi)$-graphs with a few number of vertices which are extremal for some values of $r$ and $\chi$.
-Finally, In Section \ref{section4} we study the small values, namely, for $2\leq r \leq 10$ and $2\leq \chi \leq 6$.
+The remainder of this paper is organized as follows: In Section \ref{section2} we show the existence of $(r|\chi)$-graphs, we define $n(r|\chi)$ as the order of the smallest $(r|\chi)$-graph, and similarly, we define $c(r|\chi)$ as the order of the smallest Cayley $(r|\chi)$-graph.
+We also exhibit lower and upper bounds on the orders of the extremal graphs.
+We show that the Tur{\' a}n graphs $T_{ak,k}$, antihole graphs (the complements of cycles) and $K_k\times K_2$ are Cayley $(r|\chi)$-graphs of order $n(r|\chi)$ for some $r$ and $\chi$.
+To prove that $K_k\times K_2$ are extremal we use instances of the Reed's Conjecture for which it is true.
+In Section \ref{section3} we only consider non-Cayley graphs.
+We give another upper bound for $n(r|\chi)$ and we exhibit two families of $(r|\chi)$-graphs with a few number of vertices which are extremal for some values of $r$ and $\chi$.
+Finally, in Section \ref{section4} we study the small values $2\leq r \leq 10$ and $2\leq \chi \leq 6$.
 We obtain a full table of extremal $(r|\chi)$-graphs except for the pair $(6|6)$.